Skip to content

 Using custom providers with AI Gateway

-Once you've created a custom provider, you can route requests through AI Gateway.
-When referencing your custom provider, you must prefix the slug with custom-.
+Once you've created a custom provider, you can route requests through AI Gateway using one of two approaches: the Unified API or the provider-specific endpoint.
+When referencing your custom provider with either approach, you must prefix the slug with custom-.

 Via Unified API